Knox College (Illinois): Tuition

+The comprehensive cost (tuition, room, board and fees) of an academic year at Knox was $60,144 in 2019–2020.
 According to the U.S. Department of Education, the median federal debt of Knox College graduates who received student loans was $27,000.
 In addition, only 63% of students who attended Knox earned, on average, more than those with only a high school diploma.